microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/contenttype-addcopyfromcontenttypehub.md

 Add or sync a copy of a published content type from the content type hub to a target [site](../resources/site.md) or a [list](../resources/list.md).

-This API is part of new content type publishing changes to optimize the syncing of published content types to sites and lists.
-As part of this optimization we are switching to a usage-based **subscription** model, effectively moving from a **push everywhere** to **pull as needed** approach.
-Users can pull content types directly from the content type hub to required site or list by using this API.
-More details about this change can be found in [blog post](https://techcommunity.microsoft.com/t5/sharepoint-syntex-blog/syntex-product-updates-august-2021/ba-p/2606438).
+This method is part of the content type publishing changes to optimize the syncing of published content types to sites and lists, effectively switching from a "push everywhere" to "pull as needed" approach.
+The method allows users to pull content types directly from the content type hub to a site or list.
+For more information, see [getCompatibleHubContentTypes](contenttype-getcompatiblehubcontenttypes.md) and the blog post [Syntex Product Updates – August 2021](https://techcommunity.microsoft.com/t5/sharepoint-syntex-blog/syntex-product-updates-august-2021/ba-p/2606438).
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).